iamlucab/amigos/docs/integration-complete.md

 #### 7. **Mail Configuration**
 - ✅ SMTP configured with Gmail
-- ✅ From address: support@ebili.online
+- ✅ From address: support@amigostayo.com
 - ✅ From name: E-Bili Support

 ### 🚀 Your Application is Ready!